 Cheryl Wolfe is running for Montana State House in District 11, which covers parts of Flathead and Lake Counties north of Missoula.
 Wolfe is an accountant and community activist from Polson.
 She is running against incumbent Republican Janna Taylor, a supporter of more oil and coal industry development in Montana.
 Wolfe’s campaign gives Montanans the choice of voting for green jobs, sustainable development, progressive taxation, instant runoff voting and more.
 Learn more about Cheryl Wolfe’s campaign and how you can help.

 The Mountain Party’s (the West Virginia affiliate of the Green Party) candidate for US Senate Jesse Johnson participated today in an anti-mountaintop removal protest at the White House.
-More than 100 people were arrested at the protest in an act of civil disobedience, although Johnson does not appear to be one of them.
-Read the rest of this entry »
+More than 100 people were arrested at the protest in an act of civil disobedience, although Johnson does not appear to be one of them. read more »

 The Green Party is running

 14 13 candidates for U.S. Senate across the nation, from Arkansas to West Virginia.
 Midge Potts in Missouri has dropped out after failing to get the 10,000 signatures necessary to get on the ballot.
 Mel Packer in Pennsylvania collected over 20,000 signatures necessary to get on the ballot, which were challenged, forcing him off the ballot.
 This number matchesis one shy of the 2006 election when 14 candidates for US Senate were on the ballot.
 There are 37 US Senate elections this November (3 are special elections).